-In the above example, you can provide transparency about where you source your ingredients from, how you produce them, any certifications you have, etc.
+In the above example, you can provide transparency about where you source your ingredients, how you produce them, any certifications, etc.

-For the beauty brand Lush Cosmetics, the core messaging pillars are displayed across all its website pages.
+The core messaging pillars for the beauty brand Lush Cosmetics are displayed across all its website pages.

 Where to use your brand messaging pillars?